evertheylen/evertheylen.github.io/content/post/bun-benchmark/index.md

 ### Frameworks

 I chose not to use any server frameworks/libraries to focus on the runtime itself.
 The original repository did test a few popular Node frameworks, which shows a sizable performance impact.
 From fast to slow, it goes koa > express > hapi.
-In any case, not using any framework is always the fastest.
+In any case, not using a framework is always the fastest.

 In my own (separate) tests, using a library like hapi did make Node substantially slower than Bun.
 Bun’s native `serve` API feels a bit more modern and functional.
 If you have to choose between Node+hapi and just Bun, Bun will win.
 But as a more realistic example, Node+koa vs Bun+Hono is (probably) going to be quite close.